What Happens After Making a Request

 - Requests are handled in the order in which they are received according to a multi-track system.
 Please remember that the FBI receives a voluminous amount of requests on a daily basis.

-To check on the status of an existing request, requesters are encouraged to use our online status check at https://vault.fbi.gov/fdps-1/@@search-fdps.
-Status updates are provided on a weekly basis.
-Requests that have been closed within the past six months are also listed.
+- To check the status of an existing request, requesters are encouraged to use the FBI’s FOIPA online status tool at https://vault.fbi.gov/fdps-1/@@search-fdps.
+This tool can also be found on the FOIPA Status tab at the top of this page (www.fbi.gov/foipa).
+Status updates are performed on a weekly basis.
+The status of a closed request will be available for six months following the date of closure.

-- If you have questions regarding FOIA-related matters, please contact us at firstname.lastname@example.org.
-Requesters may contact our Public Information Office at (540) 868-4593.
-Please provide the FOIPA request number to the public information officer to start the process.
+- If you have questions regarding any FBI FOIPA-related matters, please contact us at firstname.lastname@example.org, or contact our Public Information Office at (540) 868-4593.
+If you have already submitted a request, please be prepared to provide your FOIPA request number so that we may better assist you.

-- Note: The public information officer cannot answer questions about an Identity History Summary Check (aka, rap sheet/background check, police certificate, criminal arrest record).
-All requests related to an Identity History Summary Check will be referred to the FBI’s Criminal Justice Information Services Division (CJIS), Clarksburg, West Virginia at (304) 625-2000.
+- Questions about Identity History Summary Checks: The public information officer cannot answer questions about Identity History Summary Checks (commonly called rap sheets, background checks, police certificates, or criminal arrest records).
+All requests or questions related to Identity History Summary Checks should be directed to the FBI’s Criminal Justice Information Services (CJIS) Division in Clarksburg, West Virginia at (304) 625-2000.

 What You Will Receive After FBI Processing

-If you are not satisfied with the results of your request, you may file an appeal by writing to the Director of the Office of Information Policy (OIP/DOJ).
-Please follow the instructions below when submitting your appeal to OIP.
+If you are not satisfied with the results of your request, you may file an appeal by writing to the Director of the Office of Information Policy (OIP/DOJ) at the following address:

 Director, Office of Information Policy (OIP)